mabdinur/starterprojectspring/README_FULL.md

-# Manual Instrumentation Starter Guide: Spring and SpringBoot
+# Instrumentation Starter Guide: Spring and SpringBoot

 This package streamlines the manual instrumentation process in OpenTelemetry for Spring and SpringBoot.
 It will enable you to add traces to requests, and database calls with minimal changes to application code.
-This package will not fully automate your Open Telemetry instrumentation, instead it will provide you with better tools to instrument your own code.
+This package will not fully automate your OpenTelemetry instrumentation, instead it will provide you with better tools to instrument your own code.
 This contribution for OpenTelemetry will follow in the footsteps of the existing Spring integration in [OpenCensus](https://github.com/census-instrumentation/opencensus-java/tree/master/contrib/spring/src/main/java/io/opencensus/contrib/spring).

 This starter guide contains 3 tutorials.
 The first tutorial will walk you through span creation and propagation using the JavaSDK and RestTemplate.